From 15 hours a day on HR questions to 2: a case for AI HR Senior

 The documents existed.
 The answers still lived in people's heads.

-Office staff, factory workers, and foreign workers followed different rules, and questions arrived through four separate channels
+Office staff, factory workers, and foreign workers followed different rules, and questions came in by email, chat, phone, and walk-up

 The client is a mid-sized food manufacturing and distribution company with about 1,000 employees.
-Its workforce is split across office staff, factory workers, and foreign workers.
-Leave, allowances, expense handling, and onboarding rules vary by group.
+Its workforce is split across office staff, factory workers, and foreign workers, and leave, allowances, expense rules, and onboarding all vary by group.
 Some answers were available in ERP or groupware.
 Others lived in shared files, NAS folders, personal notes, or spreadsheets used only for foreign-worker guidance.
-Questions came through HR, general affairs, accounting, and site managers.
-To answer one question, an operator had to check recent support cases, the document used last time, the original policy, and often the memory of a long-tenured colleague.
+Questions came in through more than one path: company email, the internal messenger, the office phone, walk-ups straight to a desk, and the occasional sticky note left on a monitor.
+To answer one question, an operator had to check recent support cases, the document used last time, the original policy, and often a long-tenured colleague's memory.
 The same question could sound different depending on who picked it up.
 Even deciding whether a case needed outside labor counsel took time.

 Specific pain points

-•Questions arrived through HR, general affairs, accounting, and site managers, so the same issue could get different wording or even a different conclusion.
+โขQuestions arrived through email, internal messenger, office phone, walk-ups, and even sticky-note memos, so the same issue could get different wording or even a different conclusion.

 We built the knowledge library first, then put AI HR Senior on top